specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 Copilot is Microsoft's AI-powered virtual assistant.
 It uses large language models (LLMs) to answer your questions using a prompt and response interaction.

 There are different Copilots available.

-This article describes the different Copilots and can help you decide which Copilot is right for you or for your organization.
+**If you're an admin**, this article describes the different Copilots and can help you decide the Copilots that are right for your organization.

+**If you're an end user**, have a Copilot installed, and not sure what Copilot you have, then this article can help you understand the Copilot that's installed on your device.

 ## Microsoft 365 Copilot Chat